What is Nutritional Therapy?

 Just as we are all different externally, we are equally unique internally in the way we digest, absorb, metabolise, break down our food and excrete waste products.
 Our environment, emotions and relationships can also influence these factors so there can never be a ‘one diet suits all’ model for optimal health.

 A nutritional therapist will provide you with a thorough past and current medical questionnaire to establish the root cause of a problem and discover what may be aggravating the symptoms.
 Some may offer to carry out clinical testing using external laboratories, others through dietary discussions.
 Then, working with you, the therapist may suggest some dietary changes and perhaps some supplements to bring you closer to optimal health.
+Call to arrange to see a Nutritionist in Chester.

 Health should be defined as ‘living with vitality’ rather than living in the absence of disease (Melanie Jones, Spectrum Nutrition)